 Modern research indicates that people who gossip generally have very high levels of anxiety and anger, the gossip can be a defense mechanism to relieve their anxiety.
 They often feel isolated, threatened and lonely so see gossiping as a quick fix.
 However, engaging in gossip makes them unpopular because they cannot be trusted.
 So it’s a vicious cycle: Remember the spreading of private information or negative judgments is harmful to one’s self and other people, thus can reflect badly on the gossiper.

 Talking about anyone who is not present to the conversation.

-Gossiping is a form of passive aggressive behavior designed to harm someone.
+Gossiping is a form of passive aggressive behaviour designed to harm someone.

 Conversations or reports about other persons, typically involving details that may not be confirmed as true.

 Gossip can be a form of stealing.
-Specially if false it is stealing their good character.
-If true it’s taking away their right to privacy and ownership and a fair hearing..
+Especially if false it is stealing their good character.
+If true, it’s taking away their right to privacy and ownership and a fair hearing.